 See more: Best Beard Trimmers

 The name pretty much says it all.
 This safety razor has an adjustable dual head with multiple aggression micro-settings, great for both normal and sensitive skin.
 Plus, if you want a good-looking display item, this is the razor for you.

-Pros: We can talk about the lightweight, medium-length handle, but this safety razor has so many distinguishing features that we should zoom toward them.
-First, the razor is strengthen by a steel rod running through its length, adding control that we appreciated.
-But the biggest design detail we loved was its pivoting head, which brings in modern design of multi-blade razors with the affordability of the safety razor.
+Dipping your toes into safety-razor territory?
+This is the blade for you.
+It features the most beginner-friendly features, including a well-balanced handle and a nice balance thanks to its light weight.
+The biggest design detail we love is its pivoting head, which brings in modern design of multi-blade razors with the affordability of the safety razor.
 The end result is a closer shave sooner if you’re new to this heritage style.

-The Bevel safety razor is a work of art.
-It goes you a close shave by cutting cleanly at skin level, with no tugging, yanking, or pulling.
+This brass-handled safety razor is a work of art.
+It gives you a close shave by cutting cleanly at skin level, with no tugging, yanking, or pulling.
 And it is compatible with all standard double-edge razor blades.
 Just note that some users say it's a bit too heavy.

 The Amazon customer-favorite safety razor by Weishi is a great place to start for beginners and for those who also plan on shaving hard-to-reach places like the back of the neck.
 This long-handled safety razor is also great for shower grooming and in other high-moisture locations.